vishalburri/Market-Data-Analysis/README.md

 ## Additional Information

-* Checkpointing and Savepoints: The job is configured for checkpointing with a 30-second interval.
+* Checkpointing: The job is configured for checkpointing with a 30-second interval.
 Refer to the code for configuration details.
 * Failure Handling: The job is designed to recover from failures using checkpoints.
 * Custom Functions: The project includes custom source and aggregate functions.